Coordinates with inclination (θs)

 coordinate_point (generic function with 1 method)

-Draw Function This function draws the coordinates associated with the n=0,1,2 subimages of a cone with opening angle θs.
+This function plots the coordinates associated with the n=0,1,2 subimages of a cone with opening angle θs.

 function draw!(axes_list, camera, coordinates, rmin, rmax, θs)